TaxoPress/TaxoPress/readme.txt

 = Simple Tags is compatible with which WordPress versions ? =

-1.8 and upper are compatible only with WordPress 3.0 and upper !
+2.0 and upper are compatible only with WordPress 3.0 & 3.1 !
-1.7 and upper are compatible only with WordPress 2.8, 2.9 and upper !
+1.7 and upper are compatible only with WordPress 2.8, 2.9 !
-1.6.7 and before are compatible with WordPress 2.3 to 2.7 Before WP 2.3, you must use the plugin Simple Tagging.
+1.6.7 and before are compatible with WordPress 2.3, 2.5, 2.6, 2.7
+Before WP 2.3, you must use the plugin Simple Tagging.

 == Screenshots ==